banner-kiwifruit2

 SPS market access barriers - kiwiberry

 China.
-In 2016 China reviewed the list of crops permitted entry to China and added the scientific names associated with the importable commodities.
+In 2016 China prohibited the importation of kiwiberry.
+This followed China’s review of the crops permitted entry to China and listing these by the scientific names of the commodities.
 Kiwiberry had previously been classed as 'kiwifruit' because of its inclusion in the Actinidia genus and had entered on this basis for several years.
-However, in the review China considered that Actinidia arguta was not part of the kiwifruit group so kiwiberry was excluded from the list of permitted crops.
+However, in the review China considered that Actinidia arguta was not part of the kiwifruit group, and kiwiberry was excluded from the list of permitted crops.